saveourtool/diktat/info/guide/guide-chapter-3.md

 ### <a name="c3.2"></a> 3.2 Braces
 ### <a name="r3.2.1"></a> Rule 3.2.1: Braces must be used in conditional statements and loop blocks.

 Braces should always be used in `if`, `else`, `for`, `do`, and `while` statements, even if the program body is empty or contains only one statement.
-In special Kotlin `when` statements, you do not need to use braces for statements with one line (???).
+In special Kotlin `when` statements, you do not need to use braces for single-line statements.

 **Valid example:**